simpeg/simpeg/README.rst

 * supports 1D, 2D and 3D problems
 * designed for large-scale inversions

-You are welcome to join our forum and engage with people who use and develop simpeg at: https://simpeg.discourse.group/.
+You are welcome to join our forum and engage with people who use and develop SimPEG at: https://simpeg.discourse.group/.

 Weekly meetings are open to all.
 They are generally held on Wednesdays at 10:30am PDT.
 Please see the calendar (`GCAL <https://calendar.google.com/calendar/b/0?cid=ZHVhamYzMWlibThycWdkZXM5NTdoYXV2MnNAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ>`_, `ICAL <https://calendar.google.com/calendar/ical/duajf31ibm8rqgdes957hauv2s%40group.calendar.google.com/public/basic.ics>`_) for information on the next meeting.